andrewRowlinson/mplsoccer/README.md

 - add_image adds images as a new axis to matplotlib figures.
 - fixed the statsbomb module so works when the json file is empty.
 - changed the statsbomb module so end coordinates are summarised in end_x, end_y, end_z columns.
 - changed the wyscout goal posts y locations to 45/ 55 for consistency with socceraction.
+- changed the internal workings of the binned_statistics and heatmaps so the results of bin_statistic can be used elsewhere.

 The statsbomb module also now cleans the data faster.